nigelbayliss/optimizer-examples/automatic_spm/real-time/README.md

 - The SQL plan baseline for the old plan is accepted to fix the SQL performance regression.
 - A reverse verification step is performed to confirm the reistated old plan definitely out-performs the new (poor) plan.

-To run example 2, log into a DBA account and run step3.sql, *wait 15 minutes* and then run step4.sql
+To run example 2, log into a DBA account and run step3.sql and then run step4.sql

 DISCLAIMER:
 - These scripts are provided for educational purposes only.